mpri-prfa/mpri-prfa.github.io/README.md

 The PRFA course aims at bringing students to a point where they are familiar enough with one proof assistant, namely Coq, with the objectives to have the students

 - to be able to use Coq in other courses,
-- use Coq in an internship (where their advisor is a user, but not an expert in proof assistants),
+- use Coq in an internship,
-- become an expert user of Coq via self study,
+- learn other proof assistants or become an expert user of Coq via self study,
-- learn other proof assistants via self study.
+- ultimately use or study proof assistants as part of a PhD.

-To this end, the course focuses on introducing general concepts found in proof assistance through the practice in the Coq proof assistant, and also mentions aspects of the underlying type theory.
+To this end, the course focuses on introducing general concepts found in proof assistants through practice in the Coq proof assistant, and also mentions aspects of the underlying type theory.
+A complementary introduction to type systems is part of the course [Foundations of proof systems](https://wikimpri.dptinfo.ens-cachan.fr/doku.php?id=cours:c-2-7-1).

 ## Main information